ionic-team/capacitor/site/docs-md/apis/push-notifications/index.md

 ![Enabling Push Notifications Capabilities](/assets/img/docs/ios/enable-push-capabilities.png)

+On iOS, if you need the FCM key instead of the regular apple APNS one, then you need to install a native implementation of the iOS SDK like this example: https://github.com/stewwan/capacitor-fcm

 On Android just download the app project's `google-services.json` file from the Firebase console, and place it in the  `projectName/android/app` folder.

+You don't need to worry about installing a plugin for FCM on android.

 ## Push Notifications icon